Cell Transport & Microscopy

 You will then differentiate the 6 groups of living organisms to prepare for your microscope lab.

-Day 3: Microscopy Introduction
+Day 3: Microscopy Introduction & Significant Figures Reassess (for those that choose)

 It’s time to start your multi-day microscope lab!

-After class, begin preparing for your test at the end of next week!
+After class, begin preparing for your test.

 IMPORTANT DATES